drepetto/chiplotle/chiplotle/documentation/chapters/tutorial/index.rst

    chiplotle> plotter.selectPen(0)

 That's it!
-Have a look at the HPGL Classes documentation for a complete list of implemented HPGL commands.
+Have a look at the Chiplotle API documentation for a complete list of implemented HPGL commands.

 Running chiplotle from a Python script